eriksacre/geese71js/README.md

 * Code and assets are grouped per application module (projects, people)
 * Modules are loaded dynamically, the first time they are used
+* Jest is used for testing

 ## To do

 * Find a real client-side router that can plug into the dynamic load mechanism
-* Setup a testing framework for TDD-ing
+* Flux

 ## Developing

-npm install
+* npm install
-npm start
+* npm start

+Run tests: npm test

+Note: Required Node 0.10.x.
+Tests do not work with newer versions.

 ## Building for production